Can Confidence Estimates Decide When Chain-of-Thought Is Necessary for LLMs?: Introduction

-Recent models such as GPT-OSS \citep{openai2025gptoss120bgptoss20bmodel} and Qwen3 \citep{qwen3technicalreport} provide a \textit{hybrid thinking mode} that lets users control when and how much reasoning the model produces.
-However, deciding whether CoT is necessary falls on the user, who must anticipate the difficulty of each query.
-Adaptive reasoning methods aim to relieve this burden by automatically adjusting reasoning depth.
+Recent models offer hybrid thinking modes \citep{qwen3technicalreport}, while others provide separate instruct and thinking variants \citep{olmo2025olmo3}.
+In both cases, the user decides when using long CoT reasoning is appropriate.
+However, this still requires anticipating the necessity of CoT reasoning for each query.
+We refer to this as the \textit{when-to-think} decision, in contrast to \textit{how-long-to-think} methods that control the length of CoT once it has already been triggered.
+Most existing efficient reasoning methods address the \textit{how-long-to-think} problem \citep{yang2025dynamicearlyexitreasoning, huang2025mitigating, liu2025learnreasonefficientlyadaptive}; however, there is still comparatively little systematic analysis of the \textit{when-to-think} setting, especially using training-free signals. \citep{yue2025dontoverthinkitsurvey, jiang2025thinkneedlargehybridreasoning, chuang2025learningtoroute}.

 Most past work relies on reinforcement learning or classifiers to predict when CoT helps~\citep{yue2025dontoverthinkitsurvey, jiang2025thinkneedlargehybridreasoning, chuang2025learningtoroute}.
-These are powerful, but they require additional training.
-Other work explores training-free indicators such as perplexity~\citep{lu2025prolongedreasoningneedcertaintybased}. \textit{Our work generalises this idea under the broader notion of \textbf{confidence-gating} (Figure~\ref{fig:overview}), where confidence signals are used to decide whether the model should answer directly or switch to CoT.}
+These approaches require additional training and are typically evaluated on verifiable tasks such as mathematical reasoning, making their generalisation to other task types and simpler queries unclear.
+While training-free methods exist, they have focused solely on perplexity~\citep{lu2025prolongedreasoningneedcertaintybased}.
+In contrast, \textit{we provide a unified and systematic framework for evaluating the \textit{when-to-think} decision and use it to evaluate how confidence signals can be used to make this decision.}

-Confidence scores give a simple signal of how reliable a model's answer is~\citep{kadavath2022languagemodelsmostlyknow,kuhn2023semantic,Farquhar2024-gi}.
+Confidence scores give a signal of how reliable a model's answer is~\citep{kadavath2022languagemodelsmostlyknow,kuhn2023semantic, Farquhar2024-gi}.
 They can be verbalised directly by the model \citep{tian-etal-2023-just-ask} or derived from its output probabilities \cite{kadavath2022languagemodelsmostlyknow}.
-They have already been used in model routing~\citep{titov_optimising_calls_margin, chuang2025confidentseekstrongerexploring}, where easy queries are sent to smaller models and harder ones to larger models.
-This motivates our central questions: \textit{can self-assessed confidence guide LLMs in deciding when to invoke CoT reasoning?}
+They have already been used in model routing~\citep{titov_optimising_calls_margin, chuang2025confidentseekstrongerexploring}, where easy queries are sent to smaller models improve inference efficiency.
+This motivates our central question: \textit{can confidence estimates guide LLMs in deciding when to invoke CoT reasoning?}